By using this site, you agree to the Privacy Policy and Terms of Use.

 The Short Answer

-Occasionally eating puppy food is generally fine for adult dogs, but it should not be their long-term diet.
-Puppy food is essentially a nutrient-dense, higher-calorie formulation, and for a dog whose growth phase is complete, those extra nutrients are not just unnecessary — they can be actively harmful over time.
+It’s generally fine for adult dogs to eat puppy food occasionally, but it shouldn’t be their long-term diet.
+Puppy food is essentially a nutrient-dense and higher-calorie formula.
+And for a dog whose growth phase is complete, these extra nutrients are not only unnecessary, but can also be actively harmful over time.

 Risks of Feeding Puppy Food to Adult Dogs